iVis-at-Bilkent/chise.js/README.md

 ChiSE is a library with an API based on [SBGNViz.js](https://github.com/iVis-at-Bilkent/sbgnviz.js), which in turn is based on [Cytoscape.js](http://cytoscape.github.io/cytoscape.js/), to visualize and edit the pathway models represented by process description (PD) and activity flow (AF) languages of [SBGN](http://sbgn.org) or in [simple interaction format (SIF)](https://www.pathwaycommons.org/pc/sif_interaction_rules.do).

 It accepts the pathway models represented in enriched [SBGN-ML](https://github.com/sbgn/sbgn/wiki/SBGN_ML) format, and can save edited pathways back to the same format, including layout, style, and annotation information, as well as static image formats (PNG, JPEG, and SVG).
-It can also import from and export to various formats such as SIF and [CellDesigner](http://www.celldesigner.org/).
+It can also import from and export to various formats such as SIF and simple AF.
 <br/>

 ## Software